 Draft an Employment Reference Letter (NAFTA)

-When completing an employment reference letter there a couple factors you should consider which should appear on your employment reference letter.
+When completing an employment reference letter, there are a couple of factors you should consider which should appear on your employment reference letter.
 These factors will satisfy an officer that you meet the requirements of your intended purpose in Canada as well as help facilitate that entry.

-The factors that you should include on your employment reference letter are as follows:
+The factors that you should include in your employment reference letter are as follows: